Home Sri Lanka Sri Lankan Hoppers

 Method:

-2. In a separate measuring jug, mix the yeast with sugar in 50ml of lukewarm water.
+- In a separate measuring jug, mix the yeast with sugar in 50 ml of lukewarm water.
 Leave for 5 to 10 minutes to cultivate and then add the yeast mixture into the bowl of flour, stirring until evenly spread throughout.

-5. Serve on a plate and add optional chutneys.
-In Sri Lanka, you would usually put Sambul on top but chutney is an easier alternative if you’re based in the UK.
+- Serve on a plate and add optional chutneys.
+In Sri Lanka, you would usually put Sambol on top but chutney is an easier alternative if you’re based in the UK.

 How to Eat Sri Lankan Hoppers

-In Sri Lankan culture it is common to eat with your hands, and we believe hoppers are best enjoyed in this traditional way.
-To eat string hoppers, you should take a small amount and mix it into the curry or Sambol before passing it to your mouth.
+In Sri Lankan culture, it is common to eat with your hands, and hoppers are no exception to this rule.
+To eat string hoppers, you should mix a small amount into the curry or Sambol before eating.
 Standard hoppers are much simpler to eat due to their convenient shape, which means they can be filled and rolled up before being eaten.
 It is important to remember that Sri Lankans use only their right hand for food, while the left hand is used for holding the plate and cleaning.

 Experience Sri Lanka